opensearch-project/helm-charts/charts/README.md

 * The chart deploys a StatefulSet and by default will do an automated rolling update of your cluster.
 It does this by waiting for the cluster health to become green after each instance is updated.
-* It is important to verify that the JVM heap size in `esJavaOpts` and to set the CPU/Memory `resources` to something suitable for your cluster.
+* It is important to verify that the JVM heap size in `opensearchJavaOpts` and to set the CPU/Memory `resources` to something suitable for your cluster.
 * To simplify chart and maintenance each set of node groups is deployed as a separate Helm release.
 Without doing this it isn't possible to resize persistent volumes in a StatefulSet.
 By setting it up this way it makes it possible to add